Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/use/geojson.md

 An [OFDS GeoPackage](../../reference/publication_formats/geopackage/index.md) contains many layers (tables).
 To convert a specific layer to GeoJSON format, use the following command:

 `ogr2ogr -f GeoJSON path/to/output.json path/to/input.gpkg layer_name`

+For a list of layer (table) names in an OFDS GeoPackage, refer to the [table definitions](../../reference/publication_formats/index.md#), or use GDAL's `ogrinfo` command:

+`ogrinfo -al -so path/to/input.gpkg`

 #### Convert a spatial layer to GeoJSON